Death of Yolanda Klug: Missing person report and first reaction

-Police was informed about Klug being missing the same day and police walked the area around Klug's apartment with a detection dog the same evening.
-The dog lead police to Südplatz where her trail ends, leading to the assumption that she boarded the tramway there.
+Police were informed about Klug's disappearance the same day and police walked the area around Klug's apartment with a detection dog the same evening.
+The dog led police to Südplatz where her trail ended, leading to the assumption that she boarded the tramway there.
 Later, a police helicopter was used in the search.

 Attempts to reconstruct Klug's final steps

 Klug suffered from an unspecified condition that sporadically caused her to faint.
 Therefore one theory brought up during the police investigation was that she had passed out in a place where she would not be found.
-Since detection dogs were able to register her scent at a bus in Leipzig, at the Günthersdorf IKEA and at the Neuwerk campus of Burg Giebichenstein Kunsthochschule in Halle (where she was supposed to meet her friend later that day), investigations at first focused on an excavation hole on campus which was sealed the day after her disappearance.
+Since detection dogs were able to register her scent at a bus in Leipzig, at the Günthersdorf IKEA and at the Neuwerk campus of Burg Giebichenstein Kunsthochschule in Halle (where she was supposed to meet her friend later on the day of her disappearance), investigations at first focused on an excavation hole on campus which was sealed the day after her disappearance.
 In the basement of one of the buildings on the campus a detection dog gave a bark that signaled the smell of a corpse from a newly-installed AC that was connected with the excavation hole.
 However, a survey of the site did not result in any findings.
 Police used ground-penetrating radar and drilled 33 holes that were then checked using three different detection dogs.
 About three months after her disappearance divers checked the Mühlgraben, a branch of the river Saale that runs close to Burg Giebichenstein, without results.

 Police also conducted an extensive survey of the surroundings of the IKEA store in Günthersdorf where more than 60 volunteers supported the effort.
 Three weeks after her disappearance police divers searched the Saale Elster channel near the IKEA as well as a nearby lake.
 No evidence was found.

 Information about Klug's final steps on the day of her disappearance is restricted to witness reports as video footage from public transport in Leipzig is automatically deleted after 24 hours and police failed to secure the footage in time.
 Klug would likely have taken bus line 131 from Leipzig Westplatz to Günthersdorf IKEA.
 However, according to police the vehicles used on that line are not equipped with video cameras.
-Footage from IKEA was obtained and analyzed by the police but was inconclusive regarding the question whether Klug made it to the store.
+Footage from IKEA was obtained and analyzed by the police but was inconclusive regarding the question of whether Klug made it to the store.
 However, a bus driver on the route from Leipzig to IKEA believes to have seen her on the bus.